Couple Found Dead in DR Believed to Be Missing NY Couple

 Police say the Mount Vernon couple checked out of their hotel in Samana, but there has been no sign of them or their rental car since

-Police in the Dominican Republic say the missing couple from New York who had visited the country on vacation and mysteriously disappeared after checking out of their hotel are believed to be dead.
+Police in the Dominican Republic say the missing couple from New York who mysteriously vanished while vacationing in the country are believed to be dead.

 At a Spanish-language press conference Tuesday, police in the Dominican Republic said a woman, believed to be Portia Ravenelle, was found unconscious on the side of a road.
 She was placed in intensive care at the hospital and died on April 4, according to police.

-Meanwhile, a man's body, believed to be Orlando Moore, was found in the ocean on March 31, according to police.
-A car was found in the water on Tuesday, but authorities haven't been able to retrieve it due to current conditions.
+Meanwhile, a man's body, believed to be Orlando Moore, was found in a car in the ocean on March 31, according to police.
+Authorities haven't been able to retrieve the vehicle due to current conditions.

+Police said the couple had no identification on them, but matched their description.
+Officials hope fingerprints will lead to a positive ID.

 The U.S. Department of State on Tuesday said it was working closely with local authorities in the Dominican Republic on investigative efforts.